filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

 | `f071624` | `bafyaa6asgafcmalqudsaeihulnwwprgo2nji3xt27abm6s6bse2yx4avwrykncjqefsnxhu3pyjaagelucbyabasf4fcmalqudsaeidj3qs3xbcfyymp7kwu7355decs3ix4srn5cb5sxblqu6vjt3wwqyjaaghyv6xxmcqtbabbrswpv33aiieaqcaiabbazlh245q` |

 :::tip Working from a different Lotus node
 We're simplifying things a bit in this tutorial by giving you all the information you need to make a retrieval deal.
 If you need to find deal information about a particular address, but you don't have access to the Lotus node that originally made the deal, then the steps are slightly different.
-The easiest way to get the above information is to use an external tool like [filfox.io](https://filfox.io).
-Take a look at the [retrieving data section](../../store/lotus/retrieve-data/) for more information.
+Take a look at the [retrieving data section](../../store/lotus/retrieve-data/) for more information on this process.
 :::

 ## Send a retrieval request